Nemocas/AbstractAlgebra.jl/docs/src/residue.md

 ## Residue ring constructors

-In order to construct residues in AbstractAlgebra.jl, one must first construct the resiude ring itself.
+In order to construct residues in AbstractAlgebra.jl, one must first construct the residue ring itself.
 This is accomplished with one of the following constructors.

 ```julia
 ResidueRing(R::AbstractAlgebra.Ring, m::AbstractAlgebra.RingElem; cached::Bool = true)